-Such a good memory that we travelled in the late ’90s, all the way to Zoetermeer just to eat at the first Bakkerswinkel.
+To me Bakkerswinkel always reminds me of a good memory, that we used to travel to Zoetemeer in the late ’90s, just to eat at the first Bakkerswinkel.
 So nice that we now have two Bakkerswinkels in Rotterdam.

 Bakkerwinkel Centre at Schiedamsevest, opposite the Eye-hospital (which explains all those people coming in wearing an eye-patch, just in case you’re wondering ;), is my favourite for breakfast, but I also like their cakes and lunch.